priyanshigupta/Data-Lake-using-AWS-EMR-and-AWS-S3/README.md

-# Data Lake using AWS EMR
+# Data Lake using AWS EMR and AWS S3

 This project aims to develop a data lake for a company with growing data by making use of AWS ElasticMapReduce(EMR) service with Hadoop and Spark.